SaluteKevin/CarClasTxt/README.md

 - load and preprocess the dataset. with 3 categories 4 wheels, 6 wheels, and 6 wheels+.
 - make imageDataGenerator for build model.
 - make label of output of images in list.
 0 as 4 wheels, 1 as 6wheels, and 2 as 6wheels+.
-- shuffle and split data for train and validation test. with default of the code we using 70% for train and 30% for vaidation test.
+- shuffle and split data for train and validation test. with default of the code we using 70% for train and 30% for validation test.
 - apply the datagen into the dataset
 - import pre-trained RestNet50 model to make transfered learning and build the model after load the pre-trained model.
 - train the model